thi-ng/blog/2016/20160105-evolutionary-failures.md

     isosurface of the whole voxel space still produces only a single mesh though, and the interfaces between the different layers (and cells) produce interesting effects/geometries.
-2. Macro cells - To break the “boring” cube shape of the voxel grid/space, a random polygon mask is applied to each voxel layer.
+2. Macro cells - To break the "boring" cube shape of the voxel grid/space, a random polygon mask is applied to each voxel layer.
 The polygon itself is created using (unconstrained) [Delaunay triangulation](https://github.com/thi-ng/geom/blob/master/geom-meshops/src/delaunay.org)